 Before You Cook

-Before using cookware for the first time, wash in warm water and dry thoroughly.
+Before using cookware for the first time, wash in warm, sudsy water, rinse and dry thoroughly.

 Preheat the pan using the heat setting you intend to use when cooking, before adding butter or oil.

 Do not rush the preheating process by using high heat.

 Experiment with heat settings; start with medium heat and adjust as needed.